svn2github/gnumex/gnumex/readme-fortran.txt

   one can use BIND(C,NAME...) clauses in interface blocks for the mx and mex functions, e.g. BIND(C,NAME='MXGETPR') (the mx and mex functions are probably written in C anyway).
 The demonstration programs give more details.

+MEX FUNCTIONS WITH CHARACTER STRING ARGUMENTS
+  The Fortran functions mexErrMsgTxt and mexPrintf (really MEXERRMSGTXT and MEXPRINTF), that both have a single character argument, seem to work fine with both g77 and g95 (with the interface in mexinterface.f90 discussed below).
+  However, gfortran seems to have a different mechanism for passing character strings, and the Fortran versions of these functions do not work.
+Thus mexinterface_c.f90 binds them to the corresponding C-functions (with mixed case names).
+This meens that strings passed to them from gfortran must have an ascii zero appended, viz:
+       call mexprintf('A message'//char(0))
+       call mexerrmsgtxt('An error occurred'//char(10)//char(0))

 POINTERS AND %VAL
   Matlab sends integer memory addresses (pointers) to the gateway routine and